sunny/meilisearch-rails/README.md

 class MySidekiqWorker
   def perform(id, remove)
     if remove
-      # the record has likely already been removed from your database so we cannot
+      # The record has likely already been removed from your database so we cannot
-      # use ActiveRecord#find to load it
+      # use ActiveRecord#find to load it.
-      # We access the underlying MeiliSearch index object
+      # We access the underlying MeiliSearch index object.
-      index = Book.index.delete_document(id)
+      Book.index.delete_document(id)
     else
-      # the record should be present
+      # The record should be present.
-      c = Contact.find(id)
-      c.index!
+      Book.find(id).index!
     end
   end
 end